Q3 2021 Healthcare Industry Trend Highlights: Health Plans

-As part of our internal healthcare industry market analysis, we’re sharing some notable payer space highlights that might inform your strategy decisions or priorities for the near-term.
+As part of our internal healthcare industry market analysis, we’re sharing some notable payer space highlights that could inform your strategy decisions or priorities for the near term.
 Feel free to reach out to our healthcare services team if you’d like to discuss what we’re seeing inside these healthcare trends.
+SDLC Partners was again listed as a vendor within the AI Strategy category in the 2021 Gartner Hype Cycle for US Payers, highlighting our innovation and robust approach to health plan technology and business needs.

 Notable Health Plan Industry Trends